Fashion design copyright: Infringement cases

 From 2009 to 2018, Gucci and Guess were in a copyrights feud over the use of a logo: Courts in the USA, China and Australia had ruled in favor of Gucci, while courts in France and Italy had ruled in favor of Guess.

 In 2010, Alexander McQueen destroyed all its products containing the Hells Angels' trademarked winged death heads symbol after the motorcycle club threatened to sue.

 In the 2012 case of Yves Saint Laurent v.
 Christian Louboutin, a court ruled that a brand could reuse Louboutin's signature red on shoes as long as the whole shoe is covered in red, because having only the soles in red was indeed a copyright violation.

 In the UK, in the 2023 case of Adidas v.
 Thom Browne, a court ruled that Adidas' 3-stripe signature could be used by other brands.

-Societal impact

-Researcher Johanna Blakley argues that the very lack of regulation of fashion design has allowed the fashion industry to do very well economically and has led to the birth of fast fashion and a much faster changing of fashion trends and has enabled pieces of clothing to become pieces of art.
-She also refers to Tom Ford pointing out that the people who buy cheap lookalikes are a different demographic compared with people who buy the original very high-end products and that while many exclusive designers get copied, also the high end designers often attribute the inspiration of their creations to following street fashion, so the copying is a two-way street.

 Digital fashion copyrights

-When a garment is replicated digitally, the copyrights holder of the physical garment does not necessarily remain the copyrights holder of the digital garment.
-For example, if a design agency does 3D applications for a fashion company, those 3D animations belong to the agency.
-Licence agreements are essential if several agencies are involved.
-Facing digitization, the fashion industry may go through the same disruption the music and film industries went through.

 The Hermès v.
 MetaBirkins case, the copyrights holder of the Birkin bag, the Hermès group, filed a lawsuit against the company MetaBirkins which had created an almost identical NFT bag sold $450 apiece.
 It was ruled in 2023 that NFTs were not protected by the First Amendment and had to respect copyrighted fashion designs.